PowershellScripts/PowershellScripts.github.io/about.md

 # Applied Skills

-While still in development, I am huge of fan of this type of examination and have currently 6 of them :)
+They are still in development, but I am already a huge fan of this type of examination and currently have 6 of them :)

 * Microsoft Applied Skills: Prepare security and compliance to support Microsoft 365 Copilot
 * Microsoft Applied Skills: Implement AI models with Microsoft Power Platform AI Builder